brandon-rhodes/blog/texts/brandon/2018/sympy.md

 I have played with Python’s
-[SimPy symbolic math library](http://simpy.readthedocs.io/en/latest/) before, but for the first time last week used it to solve a real problem!
+[SimPy symbolic math library](http://simpy.readthedocs.io/en/latest/) before, but for the first time last week I used it to solve a real problem!
 In the process I had to confront three errors in my understanding of how SymPy works:

-1. I had somehow imagined SymPy carrying global state that accumulated all the equations I was feeding it.
+1. I had somehow imagined that SymPy was secretly storing all the equations I was feeding it and would automatically use them later.
 2. I thought I could convince SymPy to eliminate intermediate symbols.
-3. Why did I want symbols eliminated?
+3. And I thought each variable in my problem needed to be a SymPy symbol.

-   Because I had started out thinking that each variable in my problem needed to be a SymPy symbol.
+While working through these misunderstandings to a solution, I ran across two features that made SymPy’s results easier to use in my Python code than I had expected!

-While working through this misunderstandings to a solution, I ran across two features that made SymPy’s results far easier to use in my code than I had expected!
+1. SymPy not only supports fancy formatting of math formulae, but can print them as pure Python expressions ready to be pasted into a Python program.

-1. SymPy supports not only fancy formatting of math formulae, but can print them as pure Python expressions ready to be pasted into a Python program.
+2. SymPy can perform subexpression elimination to prevent your code from computing any sub-result twice.

-2. SymPy can perform subexpression elimination to prevent the code you’re pasting from computing any expensive sub-result twice.
+The sections of this post tackle in turn each of the items above.

-## How did I wind up enlisting SymPy?
+## Why did I wind up enlisting SymPy?

 My gradual elaboration of my
-[Python astronomy library Skyfield](http://rhodesmill.org/skyfield/) has now reached the subject of star charts.
+[Python astronomy library Skyfield](http://rhodesmill.org/skyfield/) has now reached the verge of producing star charts.
 To produce a chart,
-the vectors for the sky full of stars need to be rotated so that one particular chosen vector winds up at the chart's center.
+the unit vectors for the sky full of stars need to be rotated so that the center of the chart winds up pointing along one of the coordinate system’s axes.

 The naive approach requires two fraught crossings of the boundary